-Depending on the season, cotton gins can run at full capacity for 3-6 months.
+Depending on the season and the cotton crop, cotton gins can run at full capacity for 3-6 months.
 This is highly intensive and very busy work that offers a great range of roles with excellent pay rates, as well as permanent opportunities for appropriately skilled candidates.
-Some of the jobs include:
+Some of the Australian cotton industry jobs include:

 - trash-truck drivers

 - grablift operators (which require an Australian forklift licence)

 - front-end loader operators